nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 This error will be raised in relation to request parameters that the client may have specified.

-The below table summarises the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body for this exception scenario.
+The below table summarises the HTTP response code, along with the value to expect in the `OperationOutcome` in the response body for this exception scenario.
-Relevant error scenarios in relation to request parameters are also listed.
+Relevant error scenario(s) in relation to request parameter(s) are also listed.

 | HTTP Code | issue-severity | issue-type | Details.Code | Details.Display |